prajwal309/EngagingTutorials/ReadMe.md

 ## System Specs

-The storage available is 1 TB, which is larger than MIT supercloud (500 GB), hence for impression wise, Engaging seems to be more suitable for jobs requiring storage required calculations.

 As for the nodes itself, here are the specs (use lscpu to find after sshing into the node where you have the job):

 **Engaging (pi_seager Nodes)**